List of Lithuanians and Catholics

 The List of Lithuanians and Catholics (Lietuviešu un katoļu saraksts, LKS) was a political party in Latvia in the inter-war period.

 History

 The party contested the 1920 Constitutional Assembly elections, but failed to win a seat.
-The 1922 elections saw the party win a single seat.
-However, the party did not run in the 1925 elections, and failed to win a seat when they returned for the 1928 elections.
-Thereafter the LKS did not contest any further elections.
+The 1922 parliamentary elections saw the party win a single seat.
+The party did not run in the 1925 parliamentary elections, and failed to win a seat when they returned for the 1928 parliamentary elections.
+Thereafter the LKS did not contest any further national elections.